ellierewind/AHK/README.md

 ### Minecraft Functions

  To make these functions to work, you MUST check if it works within Minecraft.
-If it doesn't seem to work, you need to change the screen coordinates on the functions I've written in [`Host.ahk`](Host.ahk).
+If it doesn't seem to work, you need to change the screen coordinates on the functions I've written in [`Functions.ahk`](Settings/Functions.ahk).

  You can use `WindowSpy` to get the screen coordinates you need for each line. `WindowSpy` should be available to use once you install AutoHotKey.